microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/configure-scopes.md

    1. From the FinOps hub resource group, open the storage account and navigate to **Storage browser** > **Blob containers** > **config**.
    2. Select the **settings.json** file, then select **⋯** > **View/edit** to open the file.
    3. Update the **scopes** property to include the scopes you want to monitor.
-See [Settings.json scope examples](#settingsjson-scope-examples) for details.
+For more information, see [Settings.json scope examples](#settingsjson-scope-examples).
    4. Select the **Save** command to save your changes.
 FinOps hubs should process the change within a few minutes and data should be available within 30 minutes or so, depending on the size of your account.

    > [!IMPORTANT]